newchuyalong/libgdx-learning/Scene2d.ui.md

 Widgets can be used as simple actors in scene2d, without using tables or the rest of scene2d.ui.
 Widgets have a default size and can be positioned absolutely, the same as any actor.
 If a widget's size is changed, the `invalidate` Widget method must be called so the widget will relayout at the new size.

 Some widgets, such as Table, don't have a default size after construction because their preferred size is based on the widgets they will contain.
 After the widgets have been added, the `pack` method can be used to set the width and height of the widget to its preferred width and height.
 This method also calls `invalidate` if the widget's size was changed, and then calls `validate` so that the widget adjusts itself to the new size.

+## <a id="DragAndDrop"></a>Drag and Drop (DragAndDrop class) ##
+It should be noted that to make a drag start/source actor, a table and to have that table and all of its contents trigger a drag, one must enable Table.setTouchable(Enabled).
+It is set to ChildrenOnly by default.

 ## <a id="Examples"></a>Examples ##